surevine/govuk-react-jsx/README.md

 ## Tests

-The test suite renders the examples from the govuk-frontend repository through the Nunjucks macros as well as the JSX components and compares the output.
+The test suite passes the example data from the govuk-frontend repository through the JSX components compares the output with the reference output provided in govuk-frontend.
 Any differences here constitute a failure.

 Tests are currently running in TravisCI.
 See https://travis-ci.org/surevine/govuk-react-jsx